njavs/swoop/README.md

 # swoop
-Affordable and on-demand community rideshare service
+Affordable and on-demand community rideshare service aimed at increasing access to low-cost, eco-friendly transportation.